AtrCheema/AI4Water/README.md

 ### Multiple Output Layers
-For cases when a layer returns more than one output and we want to use each of those outputs in a separate layer.
+In some cases a layer returns more than one output and we want to use each of those outputs in a separate layer.
 Such models can be built by specifying the outputs from a layer using `outputs` key.
-The `value` fo the `outputs` key can a string or a list specifying the names of of outputs the layer is returning.
+The `value` of the `outputs` key can a string or a list of strings specifying the names of of outputs, the layer is returning.
 We can use these names as inputs to any other layer later in the model.

 ```python
 layers = {